Adaptive truncation of infinite sums: applications to Statistics: Computational details

 \section{Computational details}

 Here we will give details on the computational specs of the analyses presented in the main text.

 \textbf{Stan:} all Stan runs used four parallel chains running 5000 iterations for warm-up and 5000 for sampling, resulting in 20,000 draws being saved for computing estimates.
 We employed \verb|tree_depth=12| and \verb|adapt_delta=0.90|.
 MCSE and ESS estimates were computed using the \verb|monitor()| function available in the package~\textbf{rstan}, according to the procedures laid out in~\cite{Vehtari2021}.
-We used~\textbf{cmdstanr} version 0.4.0.900 with version 2.27 of cmdstan.
+We used~\textbf{cmdstanr} version 0.8.0 with version 2.35 of cmdstan.

-\textbf{Machine:} all analyses were performed on a Dell G5 laptop equipped with an Intel Core i7-9750H CPU with 12 cores and 12 MB cache and 16 GB of RAM, running Ubuntu 20.04 and R 4.0.4.
+\textbf{Machine:} some analyses were performed on a Dell G5 laptop equipped with an Intel Core i7-9750H CPU with 12 cores and 12 MB cache and 16 GB of RAM, running Ubuntu 20.04 and R 4.0.4.
+And some analyses were performed on a Lenovo IdeaPad Gaming 3 laptop equipped with an Intel Core i7-11370H CPU with 8 cores and 16 GB of RAM, running Manjaro Linux and R 4.4.2.